Trust Region Masking for Long-Horizon LLM Reinforcement Learning: Conclusion

 \section{Conclusion}

-Off-policy mismatch is unavoidable in modern LLM-RL due to implementation divergence, MoE routing discontinuities, and distributed staleness.
-Classical trust region bounds scale as $O(T^2)$, becoming vacuous for long-horizon tasks.
-We derived two new bounds---Pinsker-Marginal at $O(T^{3/2})$ and Mixed at $O(T)$---that provide significantly tighter guarantees.
-Crucially, these bounds depend on the maximum token-level KL divergence across the sequence, which cannot be controlled by token-level methods like PPO clipping.
-We proposed Trust Region Masking (TRM), which excludes entire sequences violating the trust region from gradient computation, providing the first non-vacuous monotonic improvement guarantees for long-horizon LLM-RL.
+Off-policy mismatch is unavoidable in modern LLM-RL.
+We show that classical $O(T^2)$ trust region bounds are vacuous for long-horizon tasks and derive a family of tighter bounds---both KL-based and TV-based---whose minimum yields the tightest known guarantee.
+The KL route provides sublinear context-shift scaling; the TV route avoids Pinsker's looseness.
+Their combination strictly dominates either alone.
+All bounds depend on the maximum token-level divergence, which cannot be controlled by token-level methods.
+Trust Region Masking enforces this constraint at the sequence level, enabling the first non-vacuous monotonic improvement guarantees for long-horizon LLM-RL.
+We discuss length-neutral extensions in Appendix~\ref{app:length-neutral}.